NHSDigital/NHSDigital-FHIR-BookingAndReferrals/guides/CopyofFHIRImplementationGuideTemplateTest/Home/Applications/BaRS-Applications/Applications/BaRS-APP7/How-does-it-work.page.md

 ## {{page-title}}

-This section describes how the primary operations used in this Application works.
+This section describes how the primary operations used in this Application work.
 This diagram illustrates the workflow and interactions of a booking process:

 <br>